-The aim of this project group is to facilitate ways to optimise stroke rehabilitation outcomes including adherence to the New Zealand Stroke Management Guidelines 2010.
+The aim of this project group is to facilitate ways to optimise stroke rehabilitation outcomes including adherence to the latest Stroke Guidelines.

 The Rehabilitation Working Group have made the following key recommendations: